 On November 26, 2024, the Company announced it had elected to draw down C\$3,050,000 (the "November 2024 drawdown") under its C\$10,000,000 amended and restated convertible credit facility with the Lender dated February 16, 2024 to partially fund the cash payment for the acquisition of a 0.75% Gross Revenue Royalty on the producing Punitaqui copper mine ("Punitaqui GRR") in Chile.

-Upon and subject to closing of the Punitaqui GRR acquisition, the Company intends to grant the Lender security in the Punitaqui GRR, and has also determined to grant the Lender security in its 1% Gross Metal Royalty on vanadium production from the Mont Sorcier Project in Québec, in each case in accordance with the Credit Facility and associated security agreement.
+The Company granted the Lender security in the Punitaqui GRR and its 1% Gross Metal Royalty on vanadium production from the Mont Sorcier Project in Québec, in each case in accordance with the Credit Facility and associated security agreement.